|

 When the first Jay who sang 'She Cried' for Jay and the Americans left the group, I got to audition for them.
 Jay Black got the job over me, became the lead singer and sang 'Come a Little Bit Closer' and all the other hits they had.
 I never even thought that years later I would be writing songs for Jay and the Americans!

 The Brill Building: Years spent learning & experiencing my craft from the major hitters in the pop music industry: Lou Adler, Charles Koppelman, Don Rubin and Don Kirschner of Screen Gems Music Publishing.
 It was in those hallowed halls writing rooms that I really learned "Who put the Bomp in the Bomp Sh Bomp" with Barry Mann, Carol King, Gerry Goffin, Neil Sedaka, Toni Wine, Cynthia Weil and many others.
+All personal memories with my fellow writers will be detailed in my book.

 I think it was about 200 demos later in 1962 when I got to meet another of my idols, Jan Berry of Jan & Dean.
-He came to NY to perform in another Alan Freed Show and we met before his show at the Hotel St. George in Brooklyn.
-They rented us a piano and we wrote together the follow up to 'My Boyfriend's Back' by the Angels called 'I Adore Him'.
-Not a particularly memorable song, but it hit #11 on Cashbox and Billboard.
-What it did was open doors for me with Jan and the new California sound."
+Jan came to NY to perform in another Alan Freed Show and we met before his show at the Hotel St. George in Brooklyn.
+The story of my writing with Jan Berry and Brian Wilson of the Beach Boys brought about many hit songs and a long and dear friendship.

 © 2004 painting by Jim Warren"My collaboration with Jan Berry went as far as composing all but one song on the 'Little Old Lady from Pasadena' album as well as writing with Jan and Brian Wilson of The Beach Boys the major hit 'Dead Man's Curve'.
 Jan & Brian were musical geniuses and had the formula down for making hit records...
 I think it was rubbing off slightly on me!
-This was also about the time that Steve Duboff crossed my path rather accidentally while at Screen Gems.
+This was also about the time the writer Steve Duboff crossed my path rather accidentally while at Screen Gems.
 We wound up getting together and writing many hits including 'The Pied Piper' and 'The Rain, The Park and Other Things'.
 I believe we must have had 65 hit songs on over 100 albums by major artists.
 You could say I was in good company by now!

 We could go on here forever, but my early days ended in 1967 after writing & producing the Cowsills when Charles Koppelman & Don Rubin (who had a production deal with Capitol Records) introduced me to Capitol's President Alan Livingston.
 I was hired on the spot as the first Vice President and Director of Rock Music at any company.
-"Rock & Roll was here to Stay".
+"Rock & Roll was here to stay".

 Author's note: My John Sebastian friendship has stood the test of time.
 On June 23, 2004 I sang 'Do You Believe in Magic' with him at NY Governor George Pataki's celebration of the new Woodstock Museum at a private party in the Governor's Mansion in Albany, N.Y.
 Melanie also sang for the Governor and honors were bestowed on Mike Lang and myself.